randarp/typed-contract/Code/ReadMe.md

   <li>Describe to other developers what the code expects in and what will be returned</li>
 </ul>

-The size and complexity of JavaScript and TypeScript projects continues to grow.
-Edge cases and regressions happen.
-Help find them quickly before your customers do!
+As the size and complexity of your JavaScript and TypeScript projects continues to grow, edge cases and regressions will occur.
+Help find them quickly before your users do!

 <h3>TypeScript, what is it and why would I ever want to use it ?</h3>
  (Clears *throat*)